-We have therefore set ourselves an ambitious goal: We want to halve our train noise levels by 2020.
+We have therefore set ourselves an ambitious goal: We want to halve our train noise levels by the end of 2020.

 Thanks to our hard work on a two-strand strategy for improved noise control, we will live up to our ambitions and reach our target: